Ben-Ed/PdP_SS19/README.md

 typedef listelement * list;
 ```
 *Value* is, surprisingly, the value of each node, while *next* is a pointer to another list element / node.
 Since we want the pointer to reference another structure, it needs to be declared with *struct le*.
 Additionally, we rename our structure to *listelement* and the **pointer** to our listelement *list*.
-It is important to note that list is a pointer, as it is a references the first node of a list. <br>
+It is important to note that list is a pointer, as it is a references the first node of a list. <br> <br />

 #### Exercise 1